jamesboblak-school/event-architect/README.md

 * Shhhhh Surprise Party!!
 * date and time
 * venue, tickets in will Call
-* Park in the North Lot
-* Enter from the North (we'll park and enter from the South Lot)
+* Park in and enter from the North Lot (we'll park and enter from the South Lot)
 * Shhhhh <strong>SURPRISE</strong> Party!!!!
 * Suntan Lotion!
 ![Add Details gif](./assets/gifs/e-a_add-details.gif)